cole007/svg-icons/README.md

 ***Default `$_SERVER['DOCUMENT_ROOT'] . '/svgicons/'`***

 File system path to the folder where you want to store your icon sets.
+SvgIcons will save the absolute path to the field settings which may cause issues using the plugin between different environments.
+To resolve this you can use the dynamic variable `{document_root}` in your `iconSetsPath` config.

 ### iconSetsUrl [string]